Need to talk? Call 1800 882 436.

 Visit healthdirect to learn more about COVID-19, including information in languages other than English.

-Visit the Department of Health and Aged Care to learn more about children and COVID-19 vaccines.
+Visit the Department of Health, Disability and Ageing to learn more about COVID-19 vaccine advice and recommendations.

 Speak to a maternal child health nurse